MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 > It is recommended that you create seperate Synapse Link profiles for incremental data and table for ease of management.

 ### Known limitations
 All the known limitations applicable to Finance and Operations Tables are applicable to incremental data.
-In addition following limitations apply
-1.

 ## Enable finance and operations data entities in Azure Synapse Link